Tch1b0/Achievements/README.md

 2. Hunt the achievements and try to get them all.
 Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.

+## Installation
+The `Achievements` extension will be available in the Visual Studio Code extension store when the version `1.0.0` is released. <br>
+However, you still can download the extension like this: <br>

+1. Go to the latest release of this repository

+2. Download the `Achievements.vsix` file

+3. Go in VSCode

+4. Right click on `Achievements.vsix`

+5. Click *Install Extension VSIX* in the Dropdown menu